 kitchen utensils and God knows what else.
 If you go right on Aiolou it will take you all the way back to the Plaka, ending at the Roman Agora and the Tower of the Winds.
 If you go left it becomes Patission street and takes you to the National Archaeological Museum, the Hellenic Motor Museum(My Favorite Museum in Athens) and my old neighborhood of Kypseli.

 Back on Athinas street, if you turn left on Evripidou you will go past the famous Elixer herb and spice shop and a number of small multi ethnic shops.
 You are in Athens version of China town, or India town, or Pakistani town or whatever you want to call it.
-Most Americans seem a little wary of this neighborhood like they think Al Queda is going to jump out
+Most Americans seem a little wary of this neighborhood like they think Al Queda is going

 of an alley and drag them off but this is pretty unlikely.
 The people in this neighborhood are immigrants trying to make a new life for themselves and it is one of the most culturally diverse areas in Athens.
 Check out the little butcher shop at Evripidou 41 called Arapian which has been there since 1922, just about the time when the Turks kicked the Greeks and the Armenians out of Smyrna.
 In fact Arapian is an Armenian name.
 The shop is full of interesting sausages, pasterma